yoember/yoember.github.io/index.md

 });
 ```

 You can see the new `=>` syntax here.
-And we don't need so many `function` keyword as well.
-The context of the `saveInvitation()` method passed deeper automatically inside our asynchronous callback function.
-So you can just use a simple `this`.
+We don't need to use the `function` keyword so much.
+The context of the `saveInvitation()` method is automatically passed deeper, into our asynchronous callback function.
+Now you can just use a simple `this`.
 Much nicer and cleaner.
 Do you like it?

-After `save()`, the `response` variable will get back the model from the server.
-This model object will contain the `id` of our model, the `id` comes from our database.
+After `save()`, the model from the server will be sent to the callback as `response`.
+This model object will contain the `id` of our model.
+The `id` comes from our database.
 You can use it in the response message.

 Great, our home page is ready.